InformaticsMatters/nextflow-pcluster/README.md

 Congratulations!
 You can now run Slurm-based Nextflow workflows!

+>   To execute our [fragmentation workflow] you may need the private copy of
+    the keypair used to create the cluster in the head-node's `~/.ssh/${KEYPAIR_NAME}` directory.
+This will allow you to create the database server (a separate EC2 instance) using the keypair you used to create the cluster, remembering to set the head node's file permissions correctly (i.e. `chmod 0600 ~/.ssh/${KEYPAIR_NAME}`)

 ## Deleting the cluster
 Once you're done, if you no longer need the cluster, delete it: -